Can I claim if I was injured cycling at night without lights?

-The Highway Code Rule 60 states:
+The Section 60 of the Highway Code Rule 60 states:

 'At night your cycle MUST have white front and red rear lights lit.
 It MUST also be fitted with a red rear reflector (and amber pedal reflectors, if manufactured after 1/10/85).
 White front reflectors and spoke reflectors will also help you to be seen.
 Flashing lights are permitted but it is recommended that cyclists who are riding in areas without street lighting use a steady front lamp.'

-Although the fine details of the RVLR are seldom enforced - showing a white front light red rear light is usually sufficient.
-However, any slight illegality with respect to lights and reflectors may impact negatively on any compensation awarded.Back to top
+The finer details of the RVLR are seldom enforced and using a white front light red rear light is usually sufficient.
+However, any slight illegality with respect to lights and reflectors may impact negatively on any injury compensation you might be awarded.

 Is there a legal definition of 'night'?

-Although it would be wise to display lights at times of reduced visibility, such as fog, there is no legal requirement for cyclists to do so.
+Although it would be wise to display lights at times of reduced visibility (and possibly in the day), such as fog, there is no legal requirement for cyclists to do so.

 Are there any exceptions to the regulations?

-There are a few of exceptions allowing bikes:
+There are a few exceptions allowing bikes:

-- manufactured before October 1990 to have any type of white front lamp fitted - as long as it is visible from a reasonable distance - and the lights do not need to conform to BS6102/3 or equivalent EC standard
+- manufactured before October 1990 to have any type of white front lamp fitted - as long as it is visible from a reasonable distance, and the lights do not need to conform to BS6102/3 or equivalent EC standard.

 - made before 1st October 1985 an exemption from the need to have pedal reflectors.

-- to be stationary or be pushed along the roadside without lights
+- to be stationary or be pushed along the roadside without lights.

 How can Quittance help?